dorukismen/Number-Theory-and-Cryptography/README.md

 (2) Implement the function FastModularExponentiation(b, e, m) which computes (b^e)modm using around 2log2(e) modular multiplications.
 You are not allowed to use Python built-in exponentiation functions.

-- RSA Quiz: Code Question 1
+- RSA Quiz: Code Question 1 (Encryption)

 Implement RSA encryption with the given public key modulo, exponentmodulo,exponent.